viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 ## Test your color detector

 Navigate to your [robot's Control tab](/manage/fleet/robots/#control) to test the transform camera.
-Click on the transform camera panel and toggle the camera on, you should now be able to view the camera feed with color detector overlays superimposed on the image.
+Click on the transform camera panel and toggle the camera on.
+You should now be able to view the camera feed with color detector overlays superimposed on the image.

 ![A screenshot of the CONTROL tab showing the base card with the show_detections transform camera stream displayed.
 A green line crosses the left portion of the camera image, and a red box around it is labeled "cyan: 1.00".](/tutorials/webcam-line-follower/bounding.png)

 ## Implement line following

-To make your rover follow your line, you need to install Python and the Viam Python SDK and then write the logic for the line following:
+To make your rover follow your line, you need to install Python and the Viam Python SDK and then write the logic that handles navigation along the line:

 ### Requirements